Fire and rescue services

 If your passport is lost or stolen, tell the Australian Government as soon as possible:

 If your passport shows 'X' in the gender field, Omani authorities may refuse you entry.
 'X' refers to those who are indeterminate, intersex or unspecified sex.
-Contact the Royal Oman Police or contact the nearest embassy or consulate of Oman before you arrive at the border to confirm if authorities will accept passports with 'X' gender markers.
+Contact the Royal Oman Police or contact the nearest Embassy or Consulate of Oman before you arrive at the border to confirm if authorities will accept passports with 'X' gender markers.

 More information: